emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 * **Description**: Default is not filled.

 ::: tip
-After the tag is created, the working status of the equipment card is **running**, and the connection status should be **Connected**.
-If the connection status is still **Disconnected**, please execute the following instructions at the terminal of the Neuron running environment to confirm whether the Neuron running environment can access the corresponding IP and port.
+Once the tag is created and the equipment card is operational, the connection status should display as **Connected**.
+If the status remains as **Disconnected**, please execute the following commands in the terminal of the Neuron runtime environment.
+This will help verify if the Neuron runtime environment can access the appropriate IP address and port.

 ```bash
 telnet <Running IP on PC side of Modbus simulator> 502